omokshyna/java-dead-links/README.md

 # Step 4

-Basing on PR from previous step, rework the code, introducing `HTTP.Default` implementation that Links.HTML should expect as second argument.
+Basing on PR from previous step, rework the code, introducing `HTTP.Default` implementation that `Links.HTML` should expect as second argument.
+Try moving existing code related to the transport aspects to that implementation.
+The test should still be green.

 # ~~Step 3~~
 Basing on PR from `Step 2`, rework the code in a way to meet following requirements